infinispan/infinispan/distribution/src/main/release/all/README-Modules.txt

-Infinispan is distributed as a set of core components and a number of optional modules which include additional functionality.
+${infinispan.brand.name} is distributed as a set of core components and a number of optional modules which include additional functionality.
-To use the core functionality of Infinispan, just add 'infinispan-embedded.jar' to your application.
+To use the core functionality of ${infinispan.brand.name}, just add 'infinispan-embedded.jar' to your application.
 If you additionally require querying functionality also add 'infinispan-embedded-query.jar'.
 The optional modules are located under the 'modules' directory.
 If you wish to